developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 **The Intent Output Plug-in** sends the processed data to the associated foreground application as payload within an Android Intent.

 **The IP Output Plug-in** allows captured data to be sent to a specified IP address and port using either TCP or UDP transport protocols to a Windows server running Zebra IPWedge software.
-Please refer to the [IP Output Guide](../ipwedge) for further information.
+Please refer to the [IP Output Guide](../ipwedge) for further information. **Note: Profile0 cannot be used with IPWedge**.

 ## Create a Profile
 This section provides step-by-step instructions for creating a DataWedge Profile, which includes plug-ins for input, processing and output, plus association with an app.
 Use these steps for every app that will call on DataWedge for scanning services.